yeshua-g/PACS_C1/README.md

 The minimization problem is solved here by taking the following update rule:\
  $$y = x_k + \eta (x_k - x_{k-1})$$ $$x_{k+1} = y - \alpha_{k} \nabla f(y)$$
 Stepsize strategies are the same as for the Heavy-ball method.
-To deal with Nesterov parameters the User have to go in [Nesterov] section of the **dataGetPot** file that looks like this:
+To deal with Nesterov parameters the User has to go in [Nesterov] section of the **dataGetPot** file that looks like this:
 ```
 [Nesterov]
 Alpha0 = 0.05